 - Meditation and breathwork will help you with profound inner work

-- Learn more about different gods, goddess, and deities that represent shadow work, the afterlife, death, or nocturnal activities
+- Learn more about different gods, goddesses, and deities that represent shadow work, the afterlife, death, or nocturnal activities

 - Trying practicing magic late at night when it’s quiet and you won’t be disturbed